sergeynordicresults/sergeynordicresults.github.io/c.md

   1. Why, when I watch cctv news and You show lavrov saying “This war which was launched against us…”, Why [You dont show the laugh?](https://www.youtube.com/watch?v=NGizGLceM-I)
   2. Why you dont show what is happening in Ukraine [1](https://t.me/nevzorovtv/8577), [2 (first days of war. there were soldiers in homes? really?)](https://www.facebook.com/hope4ukraine/videos/this-is-never-seen-before-video-pov-from-russian-tank-in-mariupol-shooting-at-re/727612701949066/)
-  2. Why You torture [uyghurs](https://www.bbc.com/russian/features-53671502) and tibetian people?
+  2. Why You torture uyghurs and tibetian people? ([tortures](https://www.bbc.com/russian/features-53671502), [special passports based on race](https://youtu.be/s5osMrbfnbc?t=623), [closed](https://www.travelchinacheaper.com/wp-content/uploads/China-Map-Travel-Restrictions.jpg) [territories](https://www.travelchinacheaper.com/which-parts-of-china-require-a-permit-to-travel) to prevent knowledge spreading to kill native people and then recolonize territories?)
   3. Why You want to start a war with Taiwan and America?
+  4. Why China gives North Korea money to support this kim-shit dictotorship and GULAGs?
+Why not stop supporting kim-asshole, so that people of North Korea would finally liberate themselves?

   Chinese people say:
   1. "If my country will start a war with Taiwan - ok. **I want to see taiwan people dead**, they are all spies of America, just want to steal our technology"